 - Participating in stakeholder meetings on EM&V activities and offering recommendations on EM&V planning and schedules and the types of studies needed to improve program designs, reporting, and savings attributions

 Synapse estimates the economic impacts of energy efficiency investments from spending on: investments in efficient equipment, the labor required for installing the measures, the administration of efficiency programs, and the re-spending of energy savings by participants in the local economy.
 Synapse develops program-specific spending patterns and models these impacts using the IMPLAN or REMI models.

 Demand Response and System Planning

-Synapse helps to shape state policies and market rules for demand response, provides guidance on properly evaluating DR cost-effectiveness, reviews DR potential studies, analyzes the ability of DR to reduce costs in wholesale markets, and models the impact of DR on air emissions.
+Synapse helps to shape state policies and market rules for demand response (DR), provides guidance on properly evaluating DR cost-effectiveness, reviews DR potential studies, analyzes the ability of DR to reduce costs in wholesale markets, and models the impact of DR on air emissions.
 Synapse has made presentations to the FERC and European regulators on issues such as DR compensation, the ability of fast-responding DR to integrate renewables, and experience with integrating DR into wholesale markets.